Marc Alyn

-Marc Alyn (Alain-Marc Fécherolle), (born 18 March 1937 in Reims) is a French poet.
+Alain-Marc Fécherolle (18 March 1937 – 7 December 2025), better known as Marc Alyn, was a French poet.

-Life
+Life and career

-He was mobilized to Algeria in 1957.
+Alain-Marc Fécherolle was born in Reims, France on 18 March 1937.
+He was mobilised to Algeria in 1957.

-He lived far from Paris, a farmhouse in Uzès, Gard.
+Alyn lived far from Paris, a farmhouse in Uzès, Gard.
+He traveled to the Middle East to the ruins of the Phoenician city of Byblos, and to Beirut, where he met the French Lebanese poet Nohad Salameh, whom he married.

-He traveled in the Middle East to the ruins of the Phoenician city of Byblos, and to Beirut, where he met the French Lebanese poet Nohad Salameh, whom he married.
+He was a member of the Académie Mallarmé and Prix Guillaume Apollinaire jury.

-He got cancer of the larynx, which deprived him for many years of the use of his voice.
-He is a member of the Académie Mallarmé and Prix Guillaume Apollinaire jury.
+Alyn later developed cancer of the larynx, which deprived him for many years of the use of his voice.
+He died on 7 December 2025, at the age of 88.